Scholar-official: Sui and Tang Dynasties (581–907)

-Song Dynasty (960-1279)
+Song Dynasty (960–1279)

 The Song dynasty was the golden age for scholar-officials.
 By this time, passing the Imperial Examination had become the major path for people to hold an official position in the government.
 With the continuous improvements and reforms of Imperial Examination, the bureaucracy completely replaced the aristocracy, and the scholar-officer's polity was completely established.
 Song was the only dynasty in Chinese history that provided scholar-officials judicial privilege.
 Due to the influence of the founding emperor of Song Zhao Kuangyin, almost all Song emperors showed great respect to intellectuals.
 If a scholar-official from the Song dynasty committed a crime, he couldn't be held accountable directly.
 Instead, an internal impeachment replaced the formal judicial process.
 If his crime wasn't serious, he only needed to be punished with a reprimand instead of a criminal penalty.

-Yuan, Ming, and Qing Dynasties (1271—1912)
+Yuan, Ming, and Qing dynasties (1271–1912)

 During the Yuan, Ming and Qing dynasties, the stereotyped writing style of the eight-legged essay (八股文) format dominated the Imperial Examination, and scholar-officials from this period were relatively unable to speak and create freely due to the harsh political environment.
 The strong relationship between Imperial Examination and the official position were still present, though the entire society formed a climate of "studying well so as to become an official" 学而优则仕.

 In 1905, the Qing government abolished the imperial examination system, leading to the gradual disappearance of scholar-officials.

 Non-governmental functions

 Since only a select few could become court or local officials, the majority of the scholar-literati stayed in villages or cities as social leaders.
-The scholar-gentry carried out social welfare measures, taught in private schools, helped negotiate minor legal disputes, supervised community projects, maintained local law and order, conducted Confucian ceremonies, assisted in the governments collection of taxes, and preached Confucian moral teachings.
+The scholar-gentry carried out social welfare measures, taught in private schools, helped negotiate minor legal disputes, supervised community projects, maintained local law and order, conducted Confucian ceremonies, assisted in the government's collection of taxes, and preached Confucian moral teachings.
 As a class, these scholars claimed to represent morality and virtue.
 The district magistrate, who by regulation was not allowed to serve in his home district, depended on the local gentry for advice and for carrying out projects, which gave them the power to benefit themselves and their clients.